Unified framework for tableau models of Grothendieck polynomials

 \subsection{Primed Tableaux}

-\begin{definition} Consider the alphabet $\{1'<1<2'<2<3'<3,\ldots\}$.
-An \emph{overfull tableau} of shape $\lambda$, or an element of $OT(\lambda)$ is a filling of a Young diagram of shape $\lambda$ such that \begin{itemize} \item Each box is nonempty and contains a set from $\{1',2',\ldots\}$ and a multiset from $\{1,2,\ldots\}$. \item Suppose there is an $a$ in box $A$ and a $b$ in box $B$.
-Suppose box $B$ lies immediately to the right of box $B$.
+\begin{definition} Consider the alphabet $\{1'<1<2'<2<3'<3<\cdots\}$.
+An \emph{overfull tableau} of shape $\lambda$, or an element of $\mathrm{OT}(\lambda)$, is a filling of a Young diagram of shape $\lambda$ such that \begin{itemize} \item Each box is nonempty and contains a set from $\{1',2',\ldots\}$ and a multiset from $\{1,2,\ldots\}$. \item Suppose there is an $a$ in box $A$ and a $b$ in box $B$.
+Suppose box $B$ lies immediately to the right of box $A$.
 Then $a<b$ or else $a=b$ and both are unprimed numbers. \item Suppose there is an $a$ in box $A$ and a $c$ in box $C$.
 Suppose box $C$ lies immediately below box $A$.
 Then $a<c$ or else $a=c$ and both are primed numbers. \end{itemize}

-An \emph{underfull tableau} of shape $\lambda$, or an element of $UT(\lambda)$ is a filling of a Young diagram of shape $\lambda$ such that \begin{itemize} \item Each box is empty, contains one number from $\{1',2',\ldots\}$, or, one number from $\{1,2,\ldots\}$., but no box in the leftmost column is empty. \item Suppose there is an $a$ in box $A$ and a $b$ in box $B$.
+An \emph{underfull tableau} of shape $\lambda$, or an element of $\mathrm{UT}(\lambda)$, is a filling of a Young diagram of shape $\lambda$ such that \begin{itemize} \item Each box is either empty or contains one number from either the set $\{1',2',\ldots\}$ or the set $\{1,2,\ldots\}$.
+However, no box in the leftmost column is empty. \item Suppose there is an $a$ in box $A$ and a $b$ in box $B$.
 Suppose box $B$ lies to the right of box $A$ in the same row and is the leftmost such box that is nonempty.
 Then $a<b$ or else $a=b$ and both are unprimed numbers. \item Suppose there is an $a$ in box $A$ and a $c$ in box $C$.
 Suppose box $C$ lies in the row below box $A$ and weakly to its left, and, is the rightmost such box that is nonempty.
 Then $a<c$ or else $a=c$ and both are primed numbers. \end{itemize}